 Women who plan on having children after a breast reduction procedure might be concerned that the surgery will affect their ability to breastfeed.
 There are cases when a reduction surgery led to a woman being unable to breastfeed, but the chances of that occurring are very low.
 Another related risk is a loss of feeling in the nipple area.
 The chances of lasting numbness in the nipple area is also very low.

 In most cases, the benefits of breast reduction are well worth the time and cost of the surgery.
-Dr. George Bitar and Dr. Robert Centeno at the Bitar Institute, in Washington, D.C., are able to discuss the surgery with you in greater detail and help you decide if it’s the best option for you.
-Call their office at (703) 206-0506 to schedule your initial consultation today.
+Dr. George Bitar at the Bitar Institute, in Washington, D.C., will discuss the surgery with you in greater detail and help you decide if it’s the best option for you.
+Call, (703) 206-0506 to schedule your initial consultation today.